SynapticDreams/wordpress-plugin-boilerplate-woocommerce/README.md

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `README.md`.
 The file that you’re currently reading.
-* A `p3k-galactica` directory that contains the source code - a fully executable WordPress plugin.
+* A `auspost-shipping` directory that contains the source code - a fully executable WordPress plugin.

 ## Credits